 By Air – Mizoram is a landlocked state with its airport at Aizwal.
 The airport has direct flights to Kolkata, Guwahati and Imphal.

 By Rail - There is a small railway station on the Mizoram – Assam border known as Bairabi.
-However, there is hardly any passenger train here and all tourist destinations of Mizoram is quite far from the Bairabi station.
+However, there is hardly any passenger train here and all tourist destinations of Mizoram are quite far from the Bairabi station.
 So although technically there is a train connection to Mizoram, it is of little use to the tourist.

-By Road – The NH 108 connects Jampui hills of Tripura with Aizwal, the state capital, alternatively, NH306 connects Assam with Mizoram.
+By Road – NH 108 connects the Jampui hills of Tripura with Aizwal, the state capital, alternatively, NH306 connects Assam with Mizoram.

 Among the alternatives, air travel is the best option for tourists to travel to Mizoram.

 Aizwal - is the capital city and also the hub of tourism and economic activity of the state.
-Situated about 1132 meters above the sea level, Aizwal has several tourist attractions such as Durtlang Hills, Bung, Tamdil Lake, Paikhai, Mizoram State Zoological Garden, Sibuta Lung etc.
+Situated about 1132 meters above sea level, Aizwal has several tourist attractions such as Durtlang Hills, Bung, Tamdil Lake, Paikhai, Mizoram State Zoological Garden, Sibuta Lung etc.

 Lunglei - is another important city in Mizoram.
 Lunglei is famous for nature, flora and fauna.
-Famous tourist place in Lunglei include the bridge of rock, Serkawn, Khawnglung wildlife sanctuary, Theiriat Tlang, Saza Wildlife Sanctuary etc
+Famous tourist places in Lunglei include the bridge of rock, Serkawn, Khawnglung wildlife sanctuary, Theiriat Tlang, Saza Wildlife Sanctuary etc